Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The Robustness of Sampling to Noise

 where the equality is by $q=\omega(\log n/n)$ and the last inequality is by $m=O(poly(n))$.
 By the law of total probability, we have, for all $j>n/3$,

 Then, we can get a lower bound on the negative drift:

 By subtracting $\mathrm{E}^-$ from $\mathrm{E}^+$, we have, for $1 \leq i< n/50$,

-Thus, condition~(1) of Lemma~\ref{simplified-drift} holds.
-It is easy to verify that condition (2) of Lemma~\ref{simplified-drift} holds with $\delta =1$ and $r(l)=2$.
+Thus, condition~(1) of Theorem~\ref{simplified-drift} holds.
+It is easy to verify that condition (2) of Theorem~\ref{simplified-drift} holds with $\delta =1$ and $r(l)=2$.
 Note that $l=b-a=n/50$.
-By Lemma~\ref{simplified-drift}, we get that the expected number of iterations is exponential, and then the expected running time is also exponential. \end{proof}
+By Theorem~\ref{simplified-drift}, we get that the expected number of iterations is exponential, and then the expected running time is also exponential. \end{myproof}